NicolaiVoldstedlund/BIMmanager_g_01/A3/README.md

 REMARKS
 - Keep property names, classifications and units stable across exports or provide a mapping.
-- This IDS is intended as a minimal contract to ensure the A3 script can run reliably and produce valid text/JSON reports and optional chart output.
+- This IDS is intended as a minimal contract to ensure the A3 script can run reliably and produce valid text/JSON report and optional chart output.